Last Updated on February 28, 2021 by Shaun Snapp

 Our Prediction for SAP and Oracle with Cloud Services

 There is no real way that SAP or Oracle can get back into the cloud game.
 They have made extremely little progress in their cloud offerings and are out of the running.
+This is in part why the SAP layoffs and Oracle layoffs were necessary.

 The choice for both companies is simple.
 They can either stick with the approach of making their own cloud — undermining their application business, or they move to outsource the cloud to AWS/GCP/Azure/etc.. and focus on their actual business.